kasteway/Medical_Drugs_Conditions/README.md

 ### **TOOLS**

 The following tools were used in this project:
-1. SQL, Python & Pandas to clean, explore and generate the final modeling data
+1. Python & Pandas to clean and explore
 2. Matplotlib and Seaborn to generate visualizations
-3. SKLearn to build Machine Learning classification models and measuring metrics
+3. NLTK Tools such as Corpus, Tokenizers, Vader
+4. TextBlob
-4. Streamlit to develop the app
+5. Streamlit to develop the app
-5. Heroku to deploy the app
+6. Heroku to deploy the app
-6. Docker to create a smooth pipeline
+7. Docker to create a smooth pipeline

 ---